tiangolo/babun-docker/README.md

 * You can use a separate file in `~/.babun-docker/custom-config.sh` for custom configurations.
 Read more in the **Configurations** section below.

+* Improved mounted volumes and ownership (with hints by @olegweb ).

 #### 2016-03-16:
 * Support for Docker v1.10 (see PR #9 by @mrkschan ).